 Check Your Outdoor Grill and Firepit Area Too

 No one wants to be the one to discover that their grill doesn’t light when friends are already over and ready for the first BBQ of the summer.
 When you are doing your early spring pool inspection, make sure to test out the grill, fire pit, and fire bowls at the same time.
+Fire pits can be a great entertainment feature, so you might want to pick up something like a gas fire pit kit in preparation for summer parties.
 Just like appointments and supplies for pool openings, outdoor kitchen supplies and service are going to be in high demand the closer to Memorial Day that you get.

 Visually Inspect and Take Notes on the Pool and Equipment